JACoW-org/docs-IPAC/docs/Proceedings/posterchecks.md

 However, this will result in the abstract be included in the proceedings, without the paper.
 In cases like this we actually want to completely exclude a contribution from the proceedings, i.e. not even the title, authors list and abstract must be present.

 To accomplish this goal it is possible to use a special custom field in contributions, normally called `CAT_publish`.
-This must be a [contributions custom field](/InitialSetup/mgmt_area_03/#abstract-fields) of type boolean (only the negative value is actually used):
+This must be a [contributions custom field](/InitialSetup/mgmt_area_03/#abstract-fields) of type Boolean (only the negative value is actually used):

 ![](img/CAT_publish_field.png)